AscendRural Symposium

 Join us for a live, public pitch event focused on the retention and recruitment of volunteer first responders in rural communities.

 AscendRural, in collaboration with CORI, is hosting a startup challenge this summer to identify the most innovative technologies to support the recruitment and retention of rural volunteer first responders.
-This event will feature local community organizations highlighting the issues facing volunteer first responders and the top technologies from the startup challenge.
+This event will feature local community organizations highlighting the issues facing volunteer first responders and the top technologies from the startup challenge including:

 TUESDAY, AUGUST 26, 2025